Polar bear for Refuge Alaska cover art

-Sustain Music & Nature, a national nonprofit that makes music a force for nature, partnered with Alaska’s USFWS to create Refuge Alaska, a 10 minute film featuring stunning videography set to evocative music composed by four U.S. based independent artists: Sam Kassirer (Josh Ritter and the Royal City Band, Board Member - Sustain Music & Nature), Akie Bermiss (Lake Street Dive), Matt Douglas (The Mountain Goats), and Derry deBorja (Jason Isbell and the 400 Unit).
+Sustain Music & Nature, a national nonprofit that makes music a force for nature, collaborated with Alaska’s US Fish &.
+Wildlife Service to create Refuge Alaska, an 11 minute film featuring stunning videography set to evocative music composed by four U.S. based independent artists: Sam Kassirer (Josh Ritter and the Royal City Band, Board Member - Sustain Music & Nature), Akie Bermiss (Lake Street Dive), Matt Douglas (The Mountain Goats), and Derry deBorja (Jason Isbell and the 400 Unit).

 Unable to travel or gather during the height of the pandemic, the composer-musicians met across time and space to virtually connect with northern places most had never visited in person.
 An assemblage of video captured in previous years by multiple videographers became the inspiration for an artwork of music and film.
 Four chapters take the audience through the air over vast landscapes, across the land with close floral and faunal encounters, beneath the water with fish and marine mammals, and finally into the winged world of birds.